-Global Business Coalition issues statement ahead of the G20 Finance Ministers & Central Bank Governors Meeting in Buenos Aires
+Global Business Coalition statement issued ahead of the G20 Finance Ministers & Central Bank Governors Meeting in Buenos Aires

 July 19, 2018 – Cross border trade and investment, based on open and rules-based markets, are essential drivers of sustainable growth, shared prosperity, job creation, and mutually beneficial economic relations among nations.
 Trade has lifted billions of people out of poverty worldwide.
 Trade growth in 2017 was the strongest since 2011, playing its part in supporting the global economic recovery.